 EBTM 337 ENTERPRISE INFORMATION SYSTEMS (3)

 Strategic, tactical, and operational applications of enterprise information systems, e-business, and enterprise use of social media.
 Topics include data and knowledge management and networked computing, future trends using intelligent systems, and important enterprise resource planning systems used to integrate functional areas within organizations, collaborating with external partners, and integrating stakeholders across the value chain.
 Not open to students who have successfully completed MNGT 337.
-Prerequisites: Major standing, Successful completion of the CBE Computer Proficiency Exam or EBTM 251.
+Prerequisites: major standing; junior/senior standing.

 EBTM 343 INTRODUCTION TO PROJECT MANAGEMENT (3)

 Management of projects through planning, scheduling and controlling of organizational activities.
 Course includes project selection, scope development and management, cost estimation and budgeting, scheduling, staffing, resource allocation, task tracking, task sequencing, and control.
 Project management software will be used to support the course material.
 Students who have successfully completed EBTM 443 or MNGT 443 will not receive additional credit for EBTM 343.
 Prerequisite: majors only.

 Focuses on using standard business analytic models to summarize and analyze data, build models, and drive impact through quantitative decision-making.
 Explores methods to create and frame problems, use of descriptive, predictive, and prescriptive analytics and using data to discover patterns and trends.
 Prerequisite: EBTM 251.